FAQ Ð details of

 with undertaking a survey for us.

-Also Insurance companies seem ok seem ok about the properties;
+Also Insurance companies seem ok about the properties; yet

-yet again you have to explain about the type of building and
+again you have to explain about the type of building and its

 www.adrianflux.co.uk/household-insurance/ may be able to help with covering non